alkhe/fluxette/README.md

 ## API

-### Flux(stores, [middleware])
+### Flux(stores)
 The `fluxette` factory method takes a single Store, an object with keys mapping to Stores, an array of Stores, or a mixture of the latter.
-Optionally, it will also take a function or array functions as middleware with the signature `actions => actions`.

 ```js
 const flux = Flux({